wazuh/wazuh-documentation/source/_templates/installations/before_installation_all_in_one.rst

                     # yum install java-11-openjdk-devel curl unzip wget libcap

-            If the OS used does not support JDK 11, alternatively JDK 8 can be installed.
+            If the OS used does not support JDK 11, alternatively, JDK 8 can be installed.

         .. group-tab:: APT